joey-ma/yoyoyojoe.github.io/README.md

-- Forked from Nextra and built using Next.js
+- Built from scratch
 - Written in MDX
-- Deployed on Vercel
-- Monitored with Checkly
+- Hosted with Github Pages